Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Results and discussion

 \subsection{Elastic tensor and bending rigidity in semiconducting monolayers}

-To validate the generality of our bending rigidity approach, we also tested semiconducting monolayers with long-range fields that couple with lattice vibrations.
-We start with h-BN but remark that the the calculation of quadrupole tensor in DFPT is not implemented in \textsc{Quantum ESPRESSO}~\cite{giannozzi2009,giannozzi2017} and the the charge density response is limited to in-plane atomic displacements~\cite{macheda2023}.
-Therefore, we use the quadrupole tensors for h-BN, MoS$_2$ and InSe computed by some of us~\cite{ponce2023} using the DFPT implementation in the \textsc{ABINIT} package~\cite{royo2019,royo2021,gonze2016,gonze2020} and reported in Table~S1 of the SM~\cite{SM}.
+To validate the generality of our bending rigidity approach, we also tested semiconducting monolayers, where long-range fields couple with lattice vibrations.
+We start with \emph{h}-BN but remark that the calculation of quadrupole tensor in DFPT is not implemented in \textsc{Quantum ESPRESSO}~\cite{giannozzi2009,giannozzi2017} and the recent generalization of charge density response to 2D systems is limited to in-plane atomic displacements~\cite{macheda2023}.
+Therefore, we use the quadrupole tensors of \emph{h}-BN, MoS$_2$ and InSe computed by some of us~\cite{ponce2023} using the DFPT implementation in the \textsc{abinit} package~\cite{royo2019,royo2021,gonze2016,gonze2020} and reported in Table~S1 of the SM~\cite{SM}.
 To guarantee result consistency, we therefore use the same computational parameters as Ref.~\cite{ponce2023}.
-As a side remark, we find that the use of 2D Fourier interpolation with the long-range presented in Sec.~\ref{2D_long_range} combined with the rotational invariance and equilibrium conditions~\cite{lin2022} gives small imaginary or linear ZA modes in the long-wavelength limit due to out-of-plane dynamical dipoles, the second term in square parentheses in Eq.~\eqref{eq:2D_long_range_dynmat}.
+As a side remark, we find that the use of 2D Fourier interpolation with the long-range presented in Sec.~\ref{2D_long_range} combined with the rotational invariance and equilibrium conditions~\cite{lin2022} gives small imaginary or linear ZA modes in the long-wavelength limit, due to out-of-plane dynamical dipoles, i.e. the second term in square parentheses in Eq.~\eqref{eq:2D_long_range_dynmat}.
 We find that these out-of-plane dipoles have negligible contributions to both the phonon dispersions and elastic properties in the studied materials and leave this limitation for further studies.
-We give additional details on the rotational invariance and equilibrium conditions in App.~\ref{inv_conds}.
+We give additional details on the rotational invariance and equilibrium conditions in Appendix~\ref{inv_conds}.